opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Open Civic Data-style id in the format ``ocd-ballotmeasureselection/{{uuid}}``.

 selection
-    Selection text for the option on the ballot , e.g., "Yes", "No", "Recall", "Don't recall" (string).
+    Selection text for the option on the ballot, e.g., "Yes", "No", "Recall", "Don't recall" (string).

 CandidateSelection